transcribe-app/mcp-transcribe/README.md

 1\.
 Download pre-built Desktop Extension (DXT): [Download DXT](https://transcribe.com/mcp-integration#jumpto=mcp_download_dxt)

 2\.
-Change file of the downloaded extansion to "zip", it should look like "transcribe-com-v***.zip"
+Change extension of the downloaded file, replace "dxt" with "zip".
+It should look like "transcribe-com-v***.zip"

 3\.
 Unpack zip file to some location